Christopher Vane, 1st Baron Barnard of Barnard's Castle1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 425.
 Hereinafter cited as The Complete Peerage.

-Knud IV Valdemarsson, King of Denmark1
+Knud VI Valdemarsson, King of Denmark1

 M, #106792, b.
 1163, d.
 12 November 1202

-Knud IV Valdemarsson, King of Denmark held the office of Co-regent of Denmark in 1165.3 He succeeded to the title of King Knud IV of Denmark on 12 May 1182.1
+He held the office of Co-regent of Denmark in 1165.3 He succeeded as the King Knud VI of Denmark on 12 May 1182.1

 Citations